WholesomeDoktor/NLP/README.md

 ## HOW TO RUN
 ### UNIX

-Inorder to run the program, make sure these files are present in the same folder
+Inorder to run the program, make sure these files are present in the same folder:
 1. test-words-misspelled

 2.test-words-misspelled